singharjun1409/Link-Aggregator-Site/readme.md

 ## Run
 The program is hosted locally so you will need mongodb on your system to run (link).
 Download the code and run "node app.mjs" to start the site.
-On a browser (chrome recommended) type "localhost:3000" to access the website
+On a browser (chrome recommended) type "localhost:3000" to access the website.